 Sure, it misses out on some of the features of more expensive models, such as programmable no-go zones, but if you want to cut costs and focus on the important things, this is a great choice.
 If you don’t require a mop then the G30 Edge is a similar model, only you get more border tape and a slightly larger bin.

-Eufy RoboVac G30 Hybrid design – It’s super smart-looking, and a cut above the competition
+Design – The Eufy RoboVac G30 Hybrid is a super smart-looking, and a cut above the competition

 - Neat finish with more flair than most robot cleaners